TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 !!!

 !!!info Info
 Each column layout automatically adjusts card sizes and information density to maintain readability and usability.
+Depending on the column selected, the character length of metadata values may exceed the predefined boundary box if certain values surpass a specific limit. **Pagemaker** is not inherently designed to accommodate all possible character lengths.
 !!!

 ## Checkbox Selection